Computation of the deformation of rhombi-slit kirigami: Introduction

-Several numerical methods have been proposed to approximate solutions of sign-changing problems. \cite{chesnel2013t} proposed methods based on first-order Lagrange polynomials and $\mathtt{T}_h$-coercive meshes.
-However, these cannot be used in the present case as the position of the curve where \eqref{eq:main} changes type is not known, a priori.
-More recently, \cite{chaumont2021generalized} proposed a method based on optimal trasnport.
-However, it cannot be applied as we deal with a degenerate equation.
-Therefore, we compute solutions of a problem regularized by adding a complex dissipation, as already performed in \cite{chesnel2013t}.
+Several numerical methods have been proposed to approximate solutions of sign-changing problems.
+In \cite{chesnel2013t,chaumont2021generalized}, methods based on first-order Lagrange polynomials and $\mathtt{T}_h$-coercive meshes are devised.
+In \cite{ciarlet2023optimal}, a method using ideas from optimal control was proposed.
+However, these methods require the curve where \eqref{eq:main} changes type to be meshed exactly, which is not possible in our problem since the position of the interface is a priori unknown.
+Therefore, we compute solutions of a problem regularized by adding a complex dissipation, as already performed in \cite{chesnel2013t}, which allows us to handle a non-scalar matrix $B(\xi)$ and to not have a priori knowledge of the interface.

 The present article is structured as follows.
 Section \ref{sec:continuous} focuses on proving the existence of solutions for a regularization of \eqref{eq:main} by using the the limiting absorption principle.
 Section \ref{sec:discrete} proposes a numerical method to approximate the solutions of the regularization of \eqref{eq:main}, supplemented by a convergence proof.
 Finally, Section \ref{sec:test} compares a few numerical tests to experimental results.
+Note that the limiting case when the dissipation parameter goes to zero is only studied from the numerical perspective.